openbsd/xenocara/lib/mesa/docs/isl/ccs.rst

 cache-line pair.

 What is the correspondence between bits and cache-line pairs?
-The best model I (Jason) know of is to consider the CCS as having a 1-bit color format for fast-clears and a 2-bit format for color compression and a special tiling format.
+The best model I (Faith) know of is to consider the CCS as having a 1-bit color format for fast-clears and a 2-bit format for color compression and a special tiling format.
 The CCS tiling formats operate on a 1 or 2-bit granularity rather than the byte granularity of most tiling formats.